fenago/puppet-course/quickstart/md/Lab_2.md

 server against those specified in the manifest.
 In this case, Puppet will look for the `cowsay` package to see whether it\'s installed.
-It is not, but the manifest says it should be, so Puppet carries out all the necessary actions to make []{#id43 .indexterm}reality match the manifest, which here means installing the package.
+It is not, but the manifest says it should be, so Puppet carries out all the necessary actions to make reality match the manifest, which here means installing the package.